Jacinda Ardern and Scott Morrison in awkward hug moment

 Maybe ScoMo - who has had his own run-ins with The Project host over the past week - didn't want to be outdone.

-Tensions between the two men reached boiling point during their discussion on The Project, with Morrison accusing Aly of conducting a smear campaign against him, reported the Daily Mail.
+Tensions between the two men reached boiling point during their discussion on The Project, with Morrison accusing Aly of conducting a smear campaign against him, the Daily Mail reported.

 Morrison has denied the claim and said it had damaged his reputation with the Islamic community.